imgbot/Imgbot/README.md

 # Imgbot

-Imgbot crawls all your image files in GitHub and submits pull requests after applying a lossless compression.
+Imgbot crawls all your image files in GitHub and submits pull requests after applying a loss less compression.
 This will make the file size go down, but leave the dimensions and quality just as good.

 ![screenshot](https://imgbot.net/images/screen.png?cache=2)